Skip to content

 Frequently Asked Questions

-Does the finally block always execute in Java?
+Does the finally block always execute in Java even if there is a return statement?

 Can I use try without a catch block in Java?